rogerxwu/rogerxwu/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working as a network automation engineer at Aurora Innovation Inc. Master in ECE graduated from SUNY Binghamton University.
+I'm currently working as a Senior network engineer (NRE/Observability) at CrowdStrike.
+Master in ECE graduated from SUNY Binghamton University.

 Enthusiastic on various technologies that has the potiential to change people's lives, such as cloud, 3D printing, cryptocurrency, AL/ML, new energy.
 Keep an eye on how technological innovations can improve efficiency while reshaping the natural environment.